carenaudo/Menipy/CODEXLOG.md

 **Summary:** Added a "Select Drop Side" button to `contact_tab` in `MainWindow` and wired it to `_select_side_button_clicked`.
 Updated the tab widget test to expect the extra tab and created a GUI test for the new button.
 All tests pass.

+## Entry 83 - Remove Contact Angle Alt Tab

+**Task:** Remove the temporary Contact Angle Alt tab now that the main contact angle tab works.

+**Summary:** Deleted `contact_angle_tab_alt.py` and references to the alternative tab in `MainWindow`, exports and GUI tests.
+Updated documentation and README accordingly.
+All tests pass.